Moon-Huangyh/Everest-Snow-Cover-AI4EO-Final-Project/README.md

   <img src="figures/gp_artificial_gap_validation_2025.png" alt="Artificial gap validation of Gaussian Process interpolation" width="500">
 </p>

-The GP model trained on the remaining months after April and October data are removed.
+The GP model was trained on the remaining months after April and October were temporarily removed from the dataset.
 A good gap-filling result is indicated when the predicted values are close to the original observations and the observed values fall within the uncertainty intervals.

 | Held-out month | Observed K-means snow-cover fraction | GP predicted snow-cover fraction | 95% uncertainty interval | Absolute error | Within 95% interval? |
 |---|---:|---:|---:|---:|:---:|